AndresCACore/Final-Project-BDML/README.md

 ## RESULTS
 ---
+### Positive Results
+- Results of fatigue recognition at close range (approximately 45 cm from the camera)

+ - Without glasses

 <p align="center">
   <img width="360" height="300" src="img/neard.jpg">
 </p>

+ - With glasses

 <p align="center">
   <img width="460" height="300" src="img/neard_glass.jpg">
 </p>

+### Negative Results
+- Results of fatigue recognition at long distance (approximately 85 cm from the camera).

+ - If several errors occur in face recognition due to distance, the recognition efficiency decreases considerably.

 <p align="center">
   <img width="460" height="200" src="img/fail.jpg">
 </p>

+### Conclusions
+- :white_check_mark: Facial recognition metrics improve the closer you are to the camera, and ambient lighting must also be taken into account.

+- :x: Results vary when the user is wearing accessories (glasses or mask).

+- :x: Results are not optimal for users with beards.

 ## REQUERIMENTS 🛠️
 ---